 Likewise, a letter grade from a one-teacher audience is usually not enough to motivate students to perform academically to do their best work.
 The fact is, many students don’t care about our opinions — at least not as much as they want positive feedback from peers.
 Sure, kind words from a teacher can please students; but admiration from peers will intensify motivation.

 Once I stepped aside as the only “audience member” and used technology as a vehicle for students to write and collaborate with peers in other classrooms and across the globe, I saw motivation to do great work increase.
 One year, I created a “global classroom” in which my students collaborated with students from more than seven countries!
 I was ecstatic to see how excited my students were to write, research and solve problems related to the content.

 For example, when teaching my students opinion writing based on sound research, they worked with students from India to research and responded to the question, “How effective is disaster management in your country?”
 I discovered my students were staying up late into the night (due to different time-zones) just to see how the students in India would reply to their posts and what they thought about the topic.
 (It was even more exciting for my students to see the students in India doing the same thing.)

 My students learned from their Indian peers about tsunamis and cyclones and how residents are affected when government fails to respond.
-Meanwhile the students in India learned about Hurricane Katrina and the tornados that affected Tuscaloosa, Alabama, in 2011.
+Meanwhile, the students in India learned about deadly hurricanes and tornados in the United States.